ridi/cms-sdk/README.md

 ## cms-bootstrap

 cms-sdk has a command line tool, `cms-bootstrap`.
-It helps building local dev environment using `docker-composer`. (should be installed) See [docker-compose.yml](bootstrap/docker-compose.yml) for detail.
+It helps building local dev environment using `docker-compose`. (should be installed) See [docker-compose.yml](bootstrap/docker-compose.yml) for detail.

 #### Directory